LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/README.md

 **Note**:
 1. There is also the [C# Dev Kit extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) that gives developers more "Visual Studio like" experience and features than the C# extension.
 However, the C# Dev Kit extension requires Visual Studio License.
-2. The C# extension requires [.NET 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0), but you can setup and compile .NET 6.0 project with the .NET 7.0 SDK.
+2. The C# extension requires [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) (**As of April 2024**), but you can setup and compile .NET 6.0 project with the .NET 8.0 SDK.

 ### Access to the RTO